avicennaresearch/ema_software_map/README.md

 ## Contribution Criteria

-To further minimize the bias and increase the validity of this comparison table, we have defined the following conditions.
+To further minimize the bias and increase the validity of this table, we have defined the following conditions.

 ### Only Actively Maintained Products